Peter's denial of Jesus is the very opposite of his portrayal throughout the Gospels.

 Some compare this with when Satan tormented Job, (Job 1:6-12).

-However, we must consider that, in the case of Job, God actually challenged Satan with Job's godly lifestyle.
+However, in the case of Job, God challenged Satan with Job's godly lifestyle.

-We are told that Jesus prayed and thus intervened, but does not this convey the possibility that a "mighty battle between God and the wicked rulers and authorities in High Places" may have taken place.
+Jesus prayed and intervened, but this conveys the possibility of a "mighty battle between God and the wicked rulers and authorities in High Places" may have taken place.

 "For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, (Eph 6:12 ESV).

 Jesus said to Peter, "I have prayed for you."
-Jesus prayers were "All Mighty," that commanded His desired outcome into being.
+Jesus prayers were "All Mighty," and had commanded His desired outcome.

-Peter had been warned to guard against the "wiles of the devil;" yet repeatedly denied knowing anything about Jesus, even until the third crowing of the rooster.
+Peter had been warned to guard against the "wiles of the devil;" yet repeatedly denied knowing anything about Jesus until the third crowing of the rooster.